mmistakes/minimal-mistakes/_posts/2021-04-06-monads-are-monoids-in-the-category-of-endofunctors.md

 This article will attempt to demystify one of the most condensed and convoluted pieces of abstract math to ever land in functional programming.

-The description of monads as "just monoids in the category of endofunctors" seems to have appeared first in the book [Categories for the Working Mathematician](https://www.amazon.co.uk/Categories-Working-Mathematician-Graduate-Mathematics/dp/0387984038), and then in many other places.
+The description of monads as "just monoids in the category of endofunctors" is commonly attributed the book [Categories for the Working Mathematician](https://www.amazon.co.uk/Categories-Working-Mathematician-Graduate-Mathematics/dp/0387984038), and then appeared in many other places.
+Some people [made some fun of it](http://james-iry.blogspot.com/2009/05/brief-incomplete-and-mostly-wrong.html).
 There were quite a few articles on the topic, most littered with mathematical jargon, and almost none in Scala.

-The article was inspired by an innocent question from one of my students on Slack (I see you, Kamran), of the form of "@Daniel - can you expand on: monads are just monoids in the category of endo functors".
+The article was inspired by an innocent question from one of my students on Slack (I see you, Kamran), of the form of "@Daniel - can you expand on: monads are just monoids in the category of endofunctors".
 A couple of weeks and many headaches later, I came up with this article, which is the only version that I could also understand, written for Scala 3.

 Before we begin, let's establish some goals.

-*This article will have zero immediate practical application for you.* HOWEVER: the kind of mental gymnastics that we're going to do here is going to make a big difference in how you read, understand and reason about extremely abstract code in your library or codebase.
+*This article will have zero immediate practical application for you.* HOWEVER: the kind of mental gymnastics we'll do and the code we'll write here are both going to make a big difference in how you read, understand and reason about extremely abstract code in your library or codebase.
 This skill is timeless, and even transcends Scala as a language.

 So this article is for

-1. Curious people wanting to learn what's with this "monoids in the category of endofunctors" psychobabble.
+1. Curious people wanting to learn what's with this "monoids in the category of endofunctors" psychobabble, without *using* any psychobabble.
 2. Software engineers with a long-term vision for their skills and future.

 ## 1. Background